This Recipe includes

 You want to use up all your mixture, by making plenty of gougère pâte à choux balls.
 However, do not crowd the balls close together on the baking pan.
 Leave some space between each ball so that they can properly expand, using two baking sheets if you need to, depending on the size of your oven.

 And finally, another way the gougères can go flat is if the oven is not hot enough.
 You want the outside to rise and be crispy, so the best way to do that is to pre-heat the oven at 400°F (200°C) for at least 5-10 minutes depending on your oven, before placing the gougères in for baking.

 For a lighter version of gougères, you can substitute the milk for more water of the same quantity.

 In terms of cheese, the traditional recipe calls for gruyère cheese which is a French cheese, but you can also use, comté, emmental, Italian parmesan or Swiss gruyère.

 Also, the gougères are not usually spicy, but for a bit of an extra kick, you can add some cayenne pepper to the dough, depending on your personal tastes.

 What drinks to serve with them?

-Yes, you can freeze the gougères by placing them outside at room temperature for 1 hour, and then in placing them in a freezer bag.
+You can easily keep these gougères in the fridge for a few days, or even in the freezer.
+Freeze the gougères by placing them outside at room temperature for 1 hour, and then in placing them in a freezer bag.